← Back to ResourcesBreed Guides

 Anesthesia profile?

-Cardiac-aware anesthesia required after first MVD murmur.
-Pre-op chest X-ray + echo, careful IV fluids, cardiac-stable status before procedure.
+Cardiac-aware anesthesia is required after the first MVD murmur.
+That means pre-op chest X-ray plus echo, careful IV fluids, and cardiac-stable status before the procedure.
 Combine procedures when possible.

 Pet insurance for Cavaliers?